 Her middle period was marked by broader stylistic experimentation.
 The knot-work became more varied and complex, and she began to pay closer attention to the weather conditions as a backdrop.
 Her finest moment came after a monster cyclone struck the woods adjoining the orphanage in March of 1939, creating an unholy mess.
 The sky turned a fantastic shade of burnt orange/red, a perfect contrast to the sturdy white oak she had selected for her gallows pole.

 She chose her death collar carefully.
 It was a knock off on the fisherman’s knot, but instead of going over and under, she went through and around.
 She found that it gave her the friction she desired, but wasn’t too tight.

 She had promised a revolutionary new hang that would be wholly authentic, inspired by the chaotic times.
 It involved a subtle move she had been working on for months – a tuck of the left elbow followed by a slight twisting of her neck inside the noose.
 When the town came out to help clean up the debris, her performance rendered them spellbound.
 At first she seemed to boldly defy gravity, floating effortlessly.
 And then the sky turned a cool magenta…and she fell motionless.
 It was magnificent.

-More than ten years passed after her legendary cyclone hanging.
-The 1940’s were a time of great challenge at the orphanage with everything in short supply during World War II.
-There were endless days of farm work for the children, followed by cold showers and thin gruel.
-Although things improved after the war, Mary knew that the time had come for her to move on.
+More than ten years passed before her next hanging.
+The 1940’s became a time of great challenge for the orphanage, particularly during World War II.
+There were endless days of farm work for the children, followed by thin gruel and cold showers.
+Although things improved afterwards, Mary knew that the time had finally come for her to move on.
 But she wanted to give the little ones a proper farewell.